• Skip to primary navigation

 glass bowls of ingredients for dill pickle dip

-Gather all the ingredients.
+Gather all the ingredients for our dill pickle dip.
 Measure out the spices, sour cream, and pickle juice.

 beating the cream cheese mixture with herbs